Nixken463/ZenTerm/readme.md

 Custom commands

 ## Planned later on
-Actually making a Terminal, so far only the Shell is worked only
+Actually making a Terminal, so far only the Shell is worked on